Optimal Real-Time Fusion of Time-Series Data Under R\'enyi Differential Privacy

 The process state is observed by $m$ spatially distributed sensors, whose collective measurements at time $k$ are represented by the vector

-where $Y_k(i) \in \mathbb{R}^{n_y}$ denotes the local observation obtained from the $i$th sensor.
+where $Y_k(i) \in \mathbb{R}^{n_y}$ denotes the local observation obtained from the $i$th sensor, which are correlated with the underlying process $X_k$.
 The measurement trajectory $\{Y_k\}_{k=1}^{K}$ is private and must be kept confidential.
-As illustrated in Fig.~\ref{Fig.SystemSetup}, a fusion policy aggregates the distributed sensor data and releases an instantaneous fused output $Z_k \in \mathbb{R}^{n_z}$ to a remote estimator.
-An adversary is assumed to infer the private measurements from the released fusion results, which leads to privacy leakage.
-Since fusion outputs are released sequentially, the cumulative privacy leakage increases over time.
-The total allowable privacy leakage over the operation horizon $K$ is referred to as the privacy budget $\mathsf{B_G} \in \mathbb{R}^{+}$.
+As illustrated in Fig.~\ref{Fig.SystemSetup}, a fusion policy aggregates the distributed sensory data and releases an instantaneous fused output $Z_k \in \mathbb{R}^{n_z}$ to a remote estimator, which aims at inferring $X_k$ for system monitoring and control.
+The output of the fusion center might also be used by an adversary to infer private information, which may lead to privacy leakage.